dso-toolkit/dso-toolkit/README.md

 The following processes are started:

 - **default**: CSS in watch mode, Stencil in watch mode, Storybook and Cypress
-- **--react**: CSS in watch mode, Stencil in watch mode, Storybook for React components
 - **--angular**: CSS in watch mode, Stencil in watch mode, Storybook for Angular components
-- **--all**: CSS in watch mode, Stencil in watch mode, Storybook, and Storybook for React and Angular components
+- **--all**: CSS in watch mode, Stencil in watch mode, Storybook, and Storybook for Angular components

 This will start Stencil on http://localhost:45333, Storybook on http://localhost:45000 and the Cypress GUI.
 Since Stencil and Storybook are running it's possible to develop the components, but keep in mind the tests run in a production environment: This means no Stencil development tools like HMR.

 ## Requirements

-Node 26.
+Node 24.
 For development on the DSO Toolkit you also need pnpm (enabled via `corepack enable`).

 ## Ports